bxparks/rpn83p/docs/USER_GUIDE.md

     - ![ROOT > NUM > Row3](images/menu-root-num-3.png)
     - ![ROOT > NUM > Row4](images/menu-root-num-4.png)

+I hope that most of these are self-explanatory.
+The names roughly follow the convention used by the HP-42S or other HP calculators, and their placement in the `NUM` menu folder follows the organization of the TI-OS on the TI-83+/84+ themselves where many of these are placed under the `NUM` menu.

+Below are some expanded comments on a couple of the features under the `NUM` menu folder.

 #### Prime Factors

 The `PRIM` function calculates the lowest prime factor of the number in `X`.
 The